DarrenJAN/school-notes/3b/se-464-notes.md

 ## Let 08: Architecture Modelling

-- What is an architecture model?
+- What is an ==architecture model==?
   - Recall: all architecture is design, but not all design is architecture
-  - Artifact that captures some or all of the design decisions that comprise a system's architecture
+  - ==Artifact that captures some or all of the design decisions that comprise a system's architecture==
 - How do we choose what to model?
   - Which decisions and concepts
   - Which level of detail